 House parties are like a rite of passage in the teenage years; the words “free house” or "a gaff' cause a lot of anxiety for parents!.
 It is also not unusual to hear of these kinds of gatherings getting out of hand, even more so with the use of social media where party invites can be immediately sent out and gain an enormous reach.

-After another report of how this can go wrong appearing in the media in recent weeks, parenting organisation Odyssey Parenting says it’s important for parents to be aware of how their young people are using social media and the consequences of a party invite going viral.
-Director of Odyssey Parenting, Charlene Brooks tells us “The most important thing is to maintain open communication with your teenager.
-Talk to them about examples of when party invites on social media went wrong and show them the news stories so they can see the impact it can have.”
+Over the years multiple news stories have highlighted how viral a house party invite can go and you definitely don't want your address to be on the receiving end.
+To avoid these situations, the most important thing is to maintain open communication with your teenager.
+Talk to them about examples of when party invites on social media went wrong and show them the news stories so they can see the impact it can have.

 Young people can push the boundaries from time to time but parents should make rules and consequences clear to their children so they are aware of what is expected.
 If rules are in place it allows you to teach them about respect, responsibility and facing up to consequences of their actions.

 Click on our links for more resources on parenting teens and cyber safety on Schooldays.ie.